 Our inaugural Democracy in Action project is in partnership with the City of San Marcos.

-We will launch the pilot in Spring 2017.
+We launched the pilot in Spring 2017.